sharoncornelius/idpf-specification/idpf_specification.md

 the packet payload length and not on the whole packet length (header and payload).

-RX queue to RX buffer queue/s association details :
+RX queue to RX buffer queue/s association details:

 - Each RX queue is associated to a single RX Buffer Queue Group and in the usual case, Rx Buffer Queue Group will feed a set of RX queues.
 - RX Buffer Queue Group consists of one or two RX Buffer Queues.
 On a given RX buffer queue, every buffer (or buffer pair, when header split is supported for the queue) points to a buffer (or buffer pair) of the same size.